Places to See in Richmond, Indiana

-In 1872, Starr Piano Company formed and by the 1880s it became one of the largest piano companies in the world.
+In 1872, Starr Piano Company was formed and by the 1880s it became one of the largest piano companies in the world.
 Starr would later introduce its parent organization, Gennett Records (“the cradle of recorded jazz”), around 1917.
 Gennett Records became famous for recording musicians not yet in the mainstream and introduce audiences to jazz, blues, country, and gospel (all the good stuff!).

 After the Great Depression, records and pianos were not items many could afford and sales declined.
-Eventually, the buildings sold to an investor who never redeveloped the factories along the Whitewater River Gorge.
+Eventually, the buildings were sold to an investor who never redeveloped the factories along the Whitewater River Gorge.
 The Starr-Gennett Pavilion is the only remaining building and it serves as an all-purpose center (to the Farmer’s Market, etc.).

 A Gennett Records Walk of Fame honors those who worked with Gennett Records and were an important part of American history.
-Ceramic and bronze medallions are displayed on the sidewalk across from the Whitewater River Gorge Park in history.
+Ceramic and bronze medallions are displayed on the sidewalk across from the Whitewater River Gorge Park history.
 Two of my favorites include Louis Armstrong and Gene Autry.